josiahdahl/docker-reverse-proxy-example/README.md

 * Add site1.docker-proxy.dev, site2.docker-proxy.dev, and site3.docker-proxy.dev to your /etc/hosts file

 #### "I want to see everything"
-* Open three terminal windows
+* Open four terminal windows
-* Go to each directory and run docker-compose up
+* Go to each directory (reverse-proxy and each site) and run docker-compose up
 #### "I want it easy!"
 * Ensure run.sh is executable and type `./run.sh`

 Then...

 * After the images are built you'll see the log output
-* Navigate to site1.dev and site2.dev, you should see the "Hello World" message served through the reverse proxy
+* Navigate to site1.docker-proxy.dev, site2.docker-proxy.dev, and site3.docker-proxy.dev, you should see the "Hello World" message served through the reverse proxy
-* Navigate to site1.dev:8080 and site2.dev:8081 to see the "Hello World" served from the container itself
+* Navigate to site1.docker-proxy.dev:8080, site2.docker-proxy.dev:8081, and site3.docker-proxy.dev:8082 to see the "Hello World" served from the container itself

 If you started using run.sh, type `./stop.sh` to stop the containers easily